-Gluzberg Property Management knows the ins and outs of this unique, flourishing neighbourhood, and have identified many opportunities for property owners to increase their portfolios.
-While our primary focus is premier property management, we are always helping our clients seek new attractive opportunities for investment.
+Gluzberg Property Management knows the ins and outs of this unique, flourishing Toronto neighbourhood, and have identified many opportunities for property owners to increase their portfolios.
+While our primary focus is premier Toronto property management, we are always helping our clients seek new attractive opportunities for investment.
 We know everyone is different, and that’s why if a property becomes available that suits your portfolio, we won’t hesitate to contact you.
 Let us be your liaison into the community.

 With a wealth of experience, we know Toronto inside out.
 Our estate and letting agents have been working to help clients find the right property…

-Gluzberg Property Management is the premier alternative for all of your property management needs.
+Gluzberg Property Management is the premier alternative for all of your Toronto property management needs.
 Our first-class management services…

 It all starts with access.
 We source deals with our internal team as well as regularly partnering with high net worth individuals, family offices…